The store will not work correctly in the case when cookies are disabled.

 Next up in our series video series of Great Lawns Made Simple is How To Sow Grass Seed – an informative, easy to follow guide to sowing the perfect lawn in your garden.

-If you need to sow grass seed over a large area it is worthwhile using a seed spreader, it will save time and you will get even coverage.
-Make sure to fill correctly.
+If you need to sow grass seed over a large area, using a seed spreader is worthwhile; it will save time, and you will get even coverage.
+Make sure to fill in correctly.

 Spread half the seed in one direction and the other in the opposite direction to cover evenly.
 More does not mean better.
 Too much seed will not allow grass room to grow and spread and will be a waste.
 Guidelines are there to get the right coverage at the least cost.

-Next, rake over the soil gently to cover the seeds and then tread lightly so they have good contact with the soil.
-They need to be about 5 - 10mm into the soil, there is no need to completely bury them.
+Next, rake over the soil gently to cover the seeds and then tread lightly, so they have good contact with the soil.
+They need to be about 5 - 10mm into the soil; there is no need to bury them completely.

-To protect your seed from hungry birds you can use a number of ways to protect them.
-Cover with nets, use a scarecrow or hang CD’s on sticks.
+To protect your seed from hungry birds, you can use several ways to protect them.
+Cover with nets, use a scarecrow or hang CDs on sticks.